-Examples: a marriage bond, an instance of love, an obligation between one person and another.
+a(relational quality)[Examples: a marriage bond, an instance of love, an obligation between one person and another. ]

 Note that this definition is not meant to be applicable to relational processes such as kissing or hitting discussed below.
 It is also not meant to apply to internal relations such as comparatives (larger-than, heavier-than …).
 Where internal relations obtain there is, in the jargon, no extra ingredient of being.
 If John is taller than Mary, then this is accounted for exclusively in terms of John’s and Mary’s respective height qualities, and in terms of the fact (not an extra entity in the BFO sense) that each of these heights instantiates a certain determinate height universal and that the totality of such universals form a certain linear order.
 (If Mary is a human being then there is similarly no extra entity – for example, no instance of the relation of instantiation – that is needed to make this true.)